Two Years Before the Mast (film): Shooting

 Filming began in May 1944 and took 69 days.
 "We could do it in less but we've got to allow stubble to grow", said Farrow.
 "Chins have got to grow over with gray plush.
 May cost a hundred thousand.
 Depends on how long it takes those chins to sprout.
 But meantime, we can be shooting storms and Miss Fernandez."

 Alan Ladd injured his back during filming and had to miss a week of shooting.

 The movie was shot on three studio sound stages.
 Four stages were combined into one, for the interiors.
 There was another stage holding the water tank.
 Two models of the ship were built at a total cost of $150,000.
 Paramount were so pleased with Da Silva's performance they signed him to a seven-year contract.
 Darryl Hickman, who played the cabin boy, also impressed and was signed to a long-term contract.

 Release

 The film was not released until late 1946, after the release of several films Ladd made subsequent to Mast: Salty O'Rourke, The Blue Dahlia and O.S.S..
 This also meant that Barry Fitzgerald, who became a star in Going My Way (1944) while the film was waiting for release, was upped to above the title billing.

 Box office

-Two Years Before the Mast was one of the most popular films released in the US that year, Los Angeles Times describing it as "a phenomenal hit".
+Two Years Before the Mast was one of the most popular films released in the US that year.
+The Los Angeles Times described it as "a phenomenal hit".
 Variety listed it as the tenth most popular movie of 1946.

-The success of the movie led to Ladd and Farrow being teamed on another period "sailing" movie, Botany Bay (1953).
+The success of the movie led to Ladd and Farrow being teamed seven years later on another period "sailing" movie, Botany Bay (1953).